 Living in Belarus as an expat

 Russian and Belarusian are the official languages of Belarus.
 Expats will encounter few people able to speak English.
 It's therefore essential that expats living in Belarus make a concerted attempt to learn the local language.
-A general knowledge of Cyrillic will also be useful as almost all street and public transport signs are written in this script.
+A general knowledge of Cyrillic will also be helpful, as almost all street and public transport signs are written in this script.

 Healthcare in Belarus isn't up to the standards most expats will be used to, so those needing significant medical treatment will likely need to seek this abroad.
-But for routine treatments or check-ups, expats will discover healthcare to be cheap and easily available.
+But for routine treatments or check-ups, expats will discover healthcare to be cheap and easily accessible.

 Cost of living in Belarus

-Belarus is significantly cheaper than Western European countries and the US.
 Accommodation is affordable, along with public transport and groceries.
-Alcohol and clothing can be expensive in Belarus, while the cost of schooling is on par with the rest of Europe.
-Overall, locals and expats in Belarus enjoy an above average standard of living at a well-below-average cost.
+Alcohol and clothing can be expensive, while the cost of schooling is on par with the rest of Europe.
+Overall, locals and expats in Belarus enjoy an above-average standard of living at a well-below-average cost.

 Belarus is littered with natural attractions and cultural destinations that are perfect for day trips or family getaways.
-Those who enjoy the outdoors will find plenty of opportunities for activities such as hiking, canoeing and fishing in the Belarus countryside.
+Those who enjoy the outdoors will find plenty of opportunities for activities such as hiking, canoeing and fishing in the Belarusian countryside.

 Climate in Belarus